erSubhashThapa/100daysofcode/r2-log.md

  - ## Recipe Calculator

-   Internet is already going in and out so I alreadu haev used my offline resources successfully.
-I'm working on the desiign for the recipe calculator.
+   Internet is already going in and out so I've already used my offline resources successfully.
+I'm working on the design for the recipe calculator.